-The area at Manly was known as “The Springs”, owing to a fresh water spring which was used irrigate Hargreaves’ orchards.
+The area at Manly was known as “The Springs”, owing to a freshwater spring that was used to irrigate Hargreaves’ orchards.
 Among Hargreaves and Sons’ popular products were canned tropical fruits, tomato sauce and confectionery including candied peels.
 The company even used indigenous produce, with the range including rosella jam.

 Hargreaves & Sons continued to impress at the local Exhibition.
 In 1926, The Queenslander exhorted locals to support their home state by buying the company’s products, writing: